 It requires multiple small injections of the toxin a few centimetres apart in the armpit.
 It can also be used for treating hyperhidrosis of the hands, feet, parts of the body and the face.

-WHAT WILL THE HYPERHIDROSIS TREATMENT FEEL LIKE?
+HOW WILL THE HYPERHIDROSIS TREATMENT FEEL?

 You may find the injections uncomfortable but most people do not describe the treatment as painful as numbing cream will be applied to the areas.